-You might think you think that the sugar content of fruit means that you can’t eat it.
-But, the sugar in whole fruit does not count towards free sugars, so it is not this type of sugar we need to cut down on.
-This is different to the added sugar in drinks, chocolate, cakes and biscuits, as well as in fruit juices and honey.
+You might think that the sugar content of fruit means that you can’t eat it.
+But the sugar in whole fruit does not count towards free sugars, so it is not this type of sugar we need to cut down on.
+This is different to the free sugar in drinks, chocolate, cakes and biscuits, as well as in fruit juices and honey.

-The amount of carbohydrate you eat has the biggest effect on your blood glucose levels and considering a portion of fruit, such as a medium apple, generally contains about 15–20g carbs, a chocolate muffin has 55g carbs and a small bar of chocolate has 30g carbs it is better to reduce your intake of the chocolate, cakes and other snacks than whole fruit when trying to restrict your carb intake to help manage your blood glucose levels.
+The amount of carbohydrate you eat has the biggest effect on your blood glucose levels after eating.
+A portion of fruit, such as a medium apple, generally contains about 15 to 20g carbs, a chocolate muffin has 55g carbs and a 500ml ordinary fizzy drink has 54g carbs.
+It is better to reduce your intake of chocolate, sugary drinks, cakes and other snacks than whole fruit when trying to restrict your carb intake to help manage your blood glucose levels.
 For people who follow a low-carb diet, it is important to identify the sources of carbs that are not healthy and cut those down first.

 It is very unlikely that you need to reduce your fruit intake but you could keep a food diary to check how often and how much fruit you are eating.
 Many people eat fruit infrequently, but tend to have larger portions when they do eat them, so some people find that it is easy to overdo the dried fruit, grapes and tropical fruits.

-If you consider a serving of dried fruit is a tablespoon and packs in 20.8g carbs, 20.8g total sugar and 82 calories you can see how easily this happens.
-An apple on the other hand, which takes a while to eat, contains only 11.8g carbs, 11.8g sugar and 47 calories.
+If you consider a serving of dried fruit is only a tablespoon and packs in 20g carbs total sugar, you can see how easily this happens.

-Be mindful of your serving sizes too – bananas in supermarkets now seem to be supersize with a large banana containing 27.8g carbs, 25.1g sugar and 114 calories.
-But, most people need to cut down on foods with added sugars rather than fruit – a large banana is still better for your long-term health than a standard slice of cake, which contains about 25g carbohydrate.
+Be mindful of your serving sizes too – a large banana counts for one and half portions of fruit and contains about 30g carbs.
+But, most people need to cut down on foods with added sugars and refined carbs rather than whole fruit – a large banana is still better for your long-term health than a standard slice of cake, which contains about 25g carbohydrate.
 This is partly because the banana has no free sugar.

 Why do I need to be careful about fruit juices and smoothies?

-We’ve mentioned fruit juice and smoothies and this is something that needs to be ideally be avoided or at least cut down on.
-This is because too much of our sugar intake is coming from this source.
-Fruit juice and smoothies have most of the roughage removed or already broken down so it is very easy to drink large quantities in a short space of time – and ultimately this means extra calories, carbohydrate and sugar.
+We’ve mentioned fruit juice and smoothies and these are something that, ideally, need to be avoided or at least cut down on.
+This is because fruit juice and smoothies have most of the roughage removed or already broken down, so it is very easy to drink large quantities in a short space of time – and ultimately this means extra calories and carbohydrate.
+Having less intact fibre means fruit juices and smoothies are not as beneficial to the body compared to whole fruits.

-A serving – 150ml (and most people’s glasses at home will contain more than this) – provides 13.2g carbs, 13.2g total sugar and 54 calories, so you can see how easily it is to take in a lot of calories and carbohydrate without really noticing.
+A serving – 150ml (and most people’s glasses at home will contain more than this) – provides about 15g carbs which counts towards free sugar, so you can see how easily it is to take in a lot of carbohydrate and free sugar without really noticing.